MicrosoftDocs/edge-developer/microsoft-edge/webview2/code-samples-links.md

 1. Download or clone the `WebView2Samples` repo, as described in [Download the WebView2 samples repo](how-to/machine-setup.md#download-the-webview2samples-repo) or [Clone the WebView2 samples repo](how-to/machine-setup.md#clone-the-webview2samples-repo) in _Set up your Dev environment for WebView2_.

-1. In your resulting, local copy of the repo directory structure, find all `*.sln` files.
+1. In your resulting, local copy of the repo directory structure, find `*.sln` files.

 1. Open one of the `.sln` files.
 For example, open your local copy of the multi-platform solution file [WebView2Samples/SampleApps/WebView2Samples.sln](https://github.com/MicrosoftEdge/WebView2Samples/blob/master/SampleApps/WebView2Samples.sln) (downloaded as path `WebView2Samples-master/SampleApps/WebView2Samples.sln`) in Microsoft Visual Studio.
 When you open that solution file in Visual Studio, **Solution Explorer** contains the following WebView2 samples, as projects: